crisp-archive/cryptoflags/README.md

-# cryptoflags
+# Cryptoflags

-A simple decentralized application to obtain flags
+(WIP) A simple decentralized application to obtain flags.